 Hannah Berry is an occasionally award-winning graphic novelist, comics creator, scriptwriter and campaigner.
 She is a fellow of the Royal Society of Literature and was UK Comics Laureate 2019-21.
 She has published three solo graphic novels - BRITTEN & BRÜLIGHTLY (official selection, Festival International de la Bande Dessinée d’Angoulême), ADAMTINE, and LIVESTOCK (Best Writer Award winner, Best Graphic Novel nominee, Broken Frontier Awards) and has contributed comics to anthologies and publications from 2000AD to the New England Journal of Medicine.
 As Laureate she conducted the first national survey of UK comics creators, resulting in the founding of the Society of Authors’ Comics Creators Network – of which she is on the steering committee – which aims to advocate for creators and offer professional support.

-Karrie Fransman comics have been published in The Guardian, The Times, Time Out, the BBC, The New Statesman and by The Arts Council.
+Karrie Fransman comics have been published by the United Nations (UN), The Guardian, The Times, Time Out, the BBC, The New Statesman and by The Arts Council.
 She is creative director at PositiveNegatives.org - an organisation that uses comics to amplify research.
 Her illustrated books, ‘Gender Swapped Fairy Tales’ (2020) and ‘Gender Swapped Greek Myths'(2023) were co-created with Jonathan Plackett and published by Faber & Faber.
 She published two graphic novels with Penguin Random House; ‘The House That Groaned’ (2012), and the award winning ‘Death of the Artist’ (2015).
 She developed an award winning comic about an Iranian teenage refugee, for The British Red Cross, created an installation for the British Council and Southbank Centre and was commissioned to make a ‘Selves Portrait’ for an exhibition with Manchester Art Gallery and the National Portrait Gallery.
 She has spoken and run workshops at The Guardian Masterclasses, Tate Modern, TEDx, Central Saint Martins, Oxford University, The Hay Festival and The British Library, and presented her work worldwide from Russia to Bangladesh, Lebanon and Mexico.

 Rhiannon is the Co-Founder and Managing Director of Comics Youth CC, a youth led social enterprise that supports marginalised young people aged 8-25 to improve their wellbeing by making and publishing comics.
 In 2015 she co-founded CY as a means of plugging service provision gaps for marginalised youth who fall through the cracks between tier 1-4 mental health services and who feel 'other'.
 Rhiannon holds an undergraduate degree in Law from the University of Liverpool and a Masters degree in Public Health Research.